20 Best At Home Valentine’s Day Ideas

 Oh, and if you’re celebrating self-love this Valentine’s Day (the most important love of all) check these out:

-If you’re currently in a long-distance relationship, you still may be able to bring a lot of these to life, over zoom or with a little tweaking!
+If you’re currently in a long-distance relationship, you still may be able to bring a lot of these to life, over Zoom or with a little tweaking!
+Some of these ideas work perfectly for us or are easily adapted for long-distance relationships too.

 No excuses!
 Let there be love and lots of it.

-Valentine’s day 2023 morning
+Valentine’s Day morning ideas

 When you wake and your eyes meet for the first light of Valentine’s day, give your partner a kiss (or whatever you fancy hehe) and then insist they continue to have a lie in whilst you prepare a special Valentine’s day breakfast.

 Now the cute Valentine’s Day go-to is a delicious stack of pancakes with all the toppings.
 Shape the pancakes in hearts, cut the strawberries in hearts and drizzle on all of your partner’s favourite things.
-However if they don’t like pancakes just prepare their favourite breakfast, perhaps something they never have the time to make themselves and show them that you’ve been listening to their favourite things (winner).
+However, if they don’t like pancakes, just prepare their favourite breakfast, perhaps something they never have the time to make themselves and show them that you’ve been listening to their favourite things (winner).

 What’s most important with this one is that you are showing you care, showing you listen and showing your appreciation for their existence.
 Top up the breakfast tray with their favourite drink and maybe a little note to say I love you or some special words of your choice.